Barbecue

 joints/restaurants also serve a lot of sausage, which is not surprising

-since Texas Barbecue is really German smoked meat and is cooked in a
+since modern Texas Barbecue is really German smoked meat and is cooked

 metal smoker rather than over an open pit.
 Texas has a culture